 Medical treatment options include the following:

 - Bisphosphonates are prescription medications that can prevent the bone cells from breaking down and damaging the bone.
-You can take them by mouth or receive them through your vein, or intravenously.
+You can take them by mouth or receive them through a vein (intravenously).

-- Doctors sometimes use anticonvulsants and antidepressants to treat pain that stems from nerve damage.
+- Anticonvulsants and antidepressants are sometimes used to treat pain that stems from nerve damage.
 These can sometimes interrupt or slow down the pain signals that are sent to the brain from the nerve cell.

 - Surgery is most often used to treat fractures.
 Your doctor may recommend surgery to insert rods or plates into the fracture to support fragile and weakened bones.